maliahavlicek/malia-havlicek-ci-milestone-project-user-centric-frontend/README.md

 throughout my career.

 ### Media
-- The photos used in this site were obtained as follows:
+The photos used in this site were obtained as follows:
+- background image saved as BlueJeanBackground  - https://all-free-download.com/free-photos/download/nostalgic-blue-background-06-hd-pictures_169782.html
+- graphics on skills page were created from googlesheets by Malia Havlicek.
+- Picture of Malia Havlicek, taken by Malia Havlicek.

 ### Acknowledgements
 - I end up swapping colors often so I decided it would be best to define these in one spot and have the CSS refer to them.
 I got the idea from [css variables](https://codeburst.io/css-variables-explained-with-5-examples-84adaffaa5bd).
 This feature is in  my reset.css file.